Hull Pottery Piggy Bank Value Guide

 The typical price range for Hull Pottery Piggy Bank is $45 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The presence and integrity of the original cork stopper significantly impacts the $45-$50 valuation.
+- The presence and condition of the original cork stopper significantly impacts the $45-$50 market value.

-- Clarity and vibrancy of the hand-painted blue floral patterns.
+- Crispness and vibrancy of the hand-painted blue floral patterns compared to faded or worn examples.

 How to Identify Hull Pottery Piggy Bank?

-- Look for the characteristic matte-finish ceramic glaze typical of 1940s Hull production.
+- Look for the signature matte-finish ceramic glaze characteristic of Hull's mid-century production.

 History of Hull Pottery Piggy Bank